Volunteer with us

 Around 2000 non-native plant and animal species have been introduced into the UK.
 They have caused irreparable damage and changed landscapes forever.
 In recognition of this, Invasive Species Week brings organisations together to raise awareness of invasive non-native species.
-Led by the GB Non Native Species Secretariat, the annual event began in 2015 and takes place this year from 13-17 May.
+Led by the GB Non Native Species Secretariat, the annual event began in 2015.

 Put simply, a non-native species is one that has been transported from its native range to a new region with help from humans.